jbronn/puppet-apache/README.md

 apache
 ======

-This module installs the Apache 2 web server.
+This Puppet module installs the Apache 2 web server.

 License
 -------